All Episodes

 Let's get started.

-And she said Rush Limbaugh says a GOP caved in in a recent fight over the continuing resolution, a 2011 fiscal budget that was hammered out Friday, and they had this exchange following her assertion.
+And she said, Rush Limbaugh says the GOP caved in the recent fight over the continuing resolution, a 2011 fiscal budget that was hammered out Friday.

-Do you agree with Rush Limba?
+Do you agree with Rush Limbaugh?

 Well, I'm a fan of Rush.

-I like Russia a lot.
+I like Rush a lot.

-I think it's step by step.
+I think it's step-by-step.

-Certainly they probably wanted a little more, but if you look at the pundits, they're all saying that Obama lost big and the Democrats lost big.
+Certainly, they probably wanted a little more, but if you look at the pundits, they're all saying that Obama lost big and the Democrats lost big.

-That was last night, don't forget, and he had not seen the media that came out today that talked about, hey, you know what, after we've looked at all this, Obama was the big winner because really they counted a bunch of stuff from a previous Obama budget that hadn't been spent.
+After we've looked at all this, Obama was the big winner because really, they counted a bunch of stuff from a previous Obama budget that hadn't been spent.

-You know, there's some money previously allocated, not like TARP, but you know, there's unspent TARP money.
+You know, there's some money previously allocated, not like TARP, but, you know, there's unspent TARP money.

 Turns out that was not the case, but things like that did happen.

-And uh the Donald didn't know that last night.
+And Donald didn't know that last night.

 Now he wants to raise it.